IsaacSkevington/IsaacSkevington/README.md

 Hi I'm Isaac Skevington and this is my current portfolio of github repos
 I'm in the process of moving a lot of my work here from my local machine
-Currently I am working on an android ap for the 11+ Verbal Reasoning tester
+Currently I am working on an android app for the 11+ Verbal Reasoning tester